Isetta-Team/Isetta-Website-Raw/docs/blogs/week-2.md

 This past Saturday, September 8, 2018, we interviewed Casey Muratori of Handmade Hero.
 There was a lot of great information about engine development, and we will be posting a concise, edited version soon.
 Right now, though, you can check out the full [video](../interviews/CaseyMuratori-hmh-video.md).

-We would appreciate any feedback you may have about our content or what we are doing in the comments.
-Also if you have any questions
+We would appreciate any feedback or questions you may have about our content or what we are doing in the comments.

 ## Resources